 Whether you want to save money for college or simply pay for your own things, you’ll need a job.

-Unfortunately, jobs for teenagers can sometimes appear hard to come by; you’ll need a job that is not only suitable for your age group, but that is flexible enough to fit around your school schedule and after school activities.
+Unfortunately, jobs for teenagers can sometimes appear hard to come by; you’ll need a job that is not only suitable for your age group, but that is flexible enough to fit around your school schedule and after-school activities.

 However, this is not an impossible prospect, so here we’ll explore 17 of the best jobs that hire 14 and 15-year-old teens.

-What Labor Laws Impact Teenagers?
+What Child Labor Laws Impact Teens?

 Depending on the area where you live, there could be limitations or laws for the number of hours you can work each week and the type of work you can perform.
 Here in the U.S., the Fair Labor Standard Act sets the work restrictions for 14 and 15-year-olds.